Eugenius760/readme-homework8/README1.md

 ## Installation

-Run npm i to install the necessary dependencies.
+Run  to install the necessary dependencies.

 ## Usage

-place holder
+das

 ## License